jbratcher/should-i-run/README.md

 #### Features include:

-* IP localization as well as user input localities,
+* IP localization as well as user input localities
 * Temperature scale
 * Warmth preference
 * schedule a day to run